andesk/extendable-activity-feed/README.md

 - PHP 8.2
 - Doctrine ORM for now for the library's internal use.
 You might not use Doctrine in your project and this *should* be fine.
 Internally, for now, we are using Doctrine ORM.
 This might change in the future.

+## Database Integration

+This library uses Doctrine ORM for database operations.
+When integrating with your application, you have several options:

+### Option 1: Separate EntityManager (Recommended)
+The library can use its own EntityManager instance, completely isolated from your application: